AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/jmx-console.md

 ---
-title: Monitorar recursos do servidor usando o console JMX
+title: Recursos do Monitoring Server usando a console JMX
 seo-title: Monitoring Server Resources Using the JMX Console
 description: Saiba como monitorar recursos do servidor usando o console JMX.
 seo-description: Learn how to monitor server resources using the JMX console.